For people whose behaviour may challenge

 And less challenging behaviour enables greater ambition.
 Dimensions has many examples of people whose support needs have dropped from multiple ratio staffing to just a few hours each week.

-Find out more about our services for people with challenging behaviour using ‘Find local services’ at the top of the page.
+Find out more about our services for people with challenging behaviour near you using ‘Find local services’ at the top of the page.